-Regardless, today is National Arbor Day.
+Today is National Arbor Day.
 Let us celebrate trees and remind ourselves that sometimes history grows thereon:

 Army regulations prohibited merchants from doing business within one mile of a fort, so the two traders built a log cabin at this big live oak and began Fort Worth’s first business.
 The location was perfect: soldiers for customers, soldiers for protection.

-Indians also came to the store to trade pecans, furs, and buffalo hides.
+Native Americans also came to the store to trade pecans, furs, and buffalo hides.
 The tree became a center of community in those early days.
-A nearby spring provided water.
+A nearby cold spring provided water.
 After Tarrant County was created from sprawling Navarro County in 1849, the first county election was held at the tree in 1850.
-County officials were elected, and voters were asked to select the site of a county seat, which, the state decreed, would be named “Birdville” after Major Jonathan Bird, who had established Bird’s Fort on the Trinity River in 1841 in what is now north Arlington.
+County officials were elected, and voters were asked to select the site of a county seat, which, the state decreed, would be named “Birdville” after Major Jonathan Bird, who had established Bird’s Fort near the Trinity River in 1841 in what is now north Arlington.
 A settlement ten miles west of Bird’s Fort won the election and became Birdville, the county seat.
-But in 1856 Fort Worth boosters talked the state legislature into calling a second election for county seat and on election day lured voters to the polls by serving free whiskey.
+But in 1856 Fort Worth boosters talked the state legislature into calling a do-over second election for county seat and on election day lured voters to the polls by serving free whiskey.
 Depending on which historical account you read, Fort Worth won the Birdville-Fort Worth rematch by either seven or thirteen or (hic) twenty-six votes.

 And in a parking lot three hundred feet south of the Modern Art Museum of Fort Worth stands the John Peter Smith Oak.
 Why is Smith honored with a tree at that particular location?

 Because there is much history under the concrete of that museum parking lot.
 Smith, in addition to starting Fort Worth’s first school, was instrumental in founding the town’s public school system in 1882.
 And in 1955 that public school system built its administration building just south of that tree.